 - The Design: This is a very loosely designed centerpiece meaning the contents are simply laid and tucked into the layers placed before.
 I do use dry floral foam however, the foam in this project is used to raise the various elements.
 The flowers, ribbon and wheat are not “in” the foam but simply laid in place.

-- Clay Pot Candles: With the moss and raffia being so close by these candles, for safety reasons, I do not plan to light them.
+- Clay Pot Candles: With the moss and raffia being so close to these candles, for safety reasons, I do not plan to light them.
 Flameless candles may be an option if you are interested in lighting the candles.
-You may also omit the clay pot candles all together.
+You may also omit the clay pot candles altogether.

 - Dough Bowls: There are many shapes and sizes available.
 I will include a few you can purchase below.
 The one I’m using is quite large (35″).
 If your bowl is smaller you will want to adjust quantities.

-- Direction of Amaranth: The amaranth are the leggy rust color flowers in this design.
-Since I plan to keep this design on my hutch as picture below I place the Amaranth facing forward.
-For an all around centerpiece you will want to place it on both sides.
+- Direction of Amaranth: The amaranth is the leggy rust color flower in this design.
+Since I plan to keep this design on my hutch as in the picture below I place the Amaranth facing forward.
+For an all-around centerpiece, you will want to place it on both sides.

 *This post includes affiliate links, for more info on affiliate links visit here